biati-digital/alfred-calculate-anything/README.md

 Press Return to copy the value with format, for example 2,376.54
 - **Command + Return**
 Press Command + Return to copy the value without formatting, for example 2376.54

-### Data Storage Options

-There's no exactly "options" it's more of a way for people to overwrite the conversion and **use always the Binary mode so `1 MB = 1024 KB`**.
-To enable this you need to [Set a Workflow Environment Variables](https://www.alfredapp.com/help/workflows/advanced/variables/).
-The name should be `datastorage_force_binary` and the value should be `true`.

 #### Data Storage Available Units